 In terms of passport power rank Malta’s rank 4 (in July 2019) beats all countries offering Citizenship by Investment programs.
-It’s perhaps no wonder then than the cost of obtaining Maltese citizenship is high.
+It’s perhaps no wonder then that the cost of obtaining Maltese citizenship is high.

 Malta’s Citizenship by Investment program requires three different types of investments.
-Apart from a donation to Malta National Development and Social Fund, and a substantial investment into real estate, you also have to allocate money to government bonds.
+Apart from a donation to Malta National Development and Social Fund, and substantial investment into real estate, you also have to allocate money to government bonds.
 Altogether the minimal investment value amounts to more than a whopping $1 million.